auriga2124/pod-request-access/README.md

 ### What I learned

 In this challenge I learned:
-How to embedd an SVG in a page using <object> element as a background image.
+How to embedd an SVG in a page using object element.

 ```html
 <object